Contact information

 Biography

 Professor Radek Kaiser studied medicine at the First Faculty of Medicine, Charles University in Prague, Czech Republic.
 During his medical studies, he participated in a research project in orthopedics in Khartoum, Sudan.
 He later completed a PhD in neuroscience and trained in neurosurgery in Prague.
-He subsequently undertook a one-year clinical and research fellowship at the Centre for Spine Studies and Surgery in Nottingham, UK.
+He subsequently undertook a one-year clinical and research fellowship at the Centre for Spinal Studies and Surgery in Nottingham, UK.

 From 2015 to 2023, he worked as a consultant neurosurgeon at the Military University Hospital in Prague.
 In 2021, he was appointed Associate Professor of Neurosurgery at the Charles University.
 In 2023, he joined the Oxford Spinal Unit.
 In 2025, he was elected Visiting Fellow at Wadham College and appointed Visiting Professor of Surgical Neurosciences at the University of Oxford.